1 Department of Anesthesiology and Intensive Care Medicine, University Medicine Greifswald, Ferdinand-Sauerbruch-Straße, D-17475 Greifswald, Germany.

 2 Wilcoxon rank sum exact test; Wilcoxon rank sum test

-We observed a total of 968 anaesthesia cases during the 26 week study period, of which 76 % received VAs at a total duration of 1348 h.
+We monitored a total of 968 anaesthesia cases during the 26 week study period, of which 76 % received VAs for a total anaesthesia duration of 1348 h.

 A total of 14.2 kg sevoflurane was used and 4.9 kg could be recaptured (capture efficiency 34 %).
-Sevoflurane attributed 63.4 % of CONTRAfluran’s weight gain.
+Sevoflurane attributed 63.4 % of the canisters’ weight gain.
 The remaining 36.6 % were water (and only traces of metabolic products like acetone, Compound A-E, etc.).

-Comparing the two ORs, we found a large and significant difference in the total sevoflurane used, which is partly due to differences in the ratio of patients receiving VAs and the variations in the duration of anaesthesia (Table 4.1A and B).
+Comparing the two ORs, we found a large and significant difference in the total sevoflurane used, in the ratio of patients receiving VAs and the durations of anaesthesia (Table 3.1A and B).

-The details of each AGC can be found in Supplemental Table 9.1.
+The details of each canister can be found in Supplemental Table S7.1.

 Weight loss of the anaesthetic gas canisters during storage.
 The dots represent the weight loss of each individual anaesthetic gas canister for the days after exhaustion before shipping and desorption.
 The gray lines connect the same anaesthetic gas canisters measured at the two different time points.